pbuckner/x-plane_plugins/XPython/docs/source/development/hellowidget.rst

 *********************

 Our widget callback handles the message for all of our widgets, and prints out the message.
-To avoid being overwhelmed by thousand of messages in XPPython.log, we implement a simple
+To avoid being overwhelmed by thousand of messages in XPPython3Log.txt, we implement a simple
 counter: We'll actually print out only the first 10 occurances of any message type.

 A python note: Because our callback is a member function, its first parameter is ``self``.
 That